roelstappers/hm_home/README.md

 # hm_home

-This repository contains TOML files for Harmonie experiments.
+TOML files for Harmonie experiments.
-Each branch defines an experiment (E.g see the cy43_3dvar_exp branch) Only two files are required (main.toml and domain.toml) and will be validated using json schema.
+Each branch defines an experiment (E.g see the cy43/3dvar_exp branch)
-Other toml files are optional and overwrite default settings.

 ## How to run an experiment
 ### On ecgate